"With her absolute precision of pitch and huge range, Poppy Holden is a truly outstanding artist"– Glasgow Herald.

 Poppy Holden studied at the Elder Conservatorium of Music, Adelaide, and at the Royal College of Music, London; with Nadia Boulanger, Paris; as a Fromm Fellow at Tanglewood Music Center, USA; and as a postgraduate at York and Newcastle universities, having graduated from the OU.

 She has performed and recorded contemporary and early music with the Fires of London, Trevor Wishart, Wilfrid Mellers, the Consort of Musicke, Gothic Voices, the Tallis Scholars, Musica Reservata, the Taverner Consort and the English Concert.
 She premièred Oliver Knussen's Second Symphony at the Windsor Festival and at Tanglewood; Knussen’s Pooh Songs at the South Bank; and Bruno Maderna's Satyricon with the Nederlands Opera.
 Head of Vocal Studies at Newcastle University from 2007-2013 and voice coach at Durham University since 2015, she also coaches members of the Royal Northern Sinfonia Chorus.
-Since 1991 she has been a professor at the Czech Music Society’s early-music summer school in Valtice.
+Since 1991 she has given annual workshops for the Czech Music Society, in Prague and at the early-music summer school in Valtice, Moravia.

 She has written for early-music magazines and presented Mainly for Pleasure for BBC Radio 3, and she researches, composes and performs music connected to the Scottish Borders, and the Northeast where she lives.

-Her lectures on border ballads are popular and her books on the subject, , Thomas the Rhymer and Unquiet Graves are published by Belle Grove Press.
+Her lectures on border ballads are popular and her books on the subject, Border Ballads from Ettrick & Yarrow, Thomas the Rhymer and Unquiet Graves are published by Belle Grove Press.

-In April 2019 the composer Andy Ford interviewed Poppy for on ABC Radio, Sydney, Australia.
+The composer Andy Ford interviewed Poppy for The Music Show on ABC Radio, Sydney, Australia.

-Increasingly, Poppy walks the landscape, both near, and as far as Annapurna Base Camp in Nepal!
+Increasingly, Poppy walks the landscape, whether nearby, or as far as Annapurna Base Camp in Nepal, and trekking in Patagonia.